Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Application to sensitivity analysis

-\baselineskip As a specific example, we investigate the probabilistic distribution of flood maps.
-The inputs are features of the environment that are possible causes of the floodings.
+We now investigate a computer code that generates flood maps of a specific area as output.
+The inputs correspond to environmental features that may cause flooding, and the output $Y$ is the total volume of water inundating a specific land area.
 The case study focuses on a section of the Loire River near Orléans, France, which is flanked by levees on both banks and has a history of significant flooding in the 19th century.
-The area studied, including historical levee breaches \citep{Maurin} is illustrated in Figure~\ref{fig_loire}.
+The area studied, including historical levee breaches (\cite{Maurin}), is depicted in Figure~\ref{fig_loire}.

-To simulate the river flow of the Loire River between Gien and Jargeau over a distance of 50 km, the Institute for Radiological Protection and Nuclear Safety (IRSN) has built a hydraulic model using the open-source TELEMAC-2D simulator \citep{Pheulpin}.
-The model incorporates an upstream hydrograph and a calibration curve as boundary conditions and has been calibrated using well-known flood events by adjusting the roughness coefficients (Strickler coefficients).
-Breaches are considered as well, leading to the study of four variables, considered as independent: \begin{itemize} \item The maximum flow rate ($Q_{\mathrm{max}}$) which follows a Generalized Extreme Value distribution, established using the Loire daily flow rate at Gien. \item Two roughness coefficients ($K_{\mathrm{s}3}$ and $K_{\mathrm{s}4}$) of specific zones, that are calibration parameters.
-These coefficients are calculation artifacts and are not observed in real-world data sets.
-Therefore, triangular distributions are employed and the mode of these distributions corresponds to the calibration values defined for each roughness area. \item The erosion rate ($er$), describing the vertical extent of the breach during the simulated time, which follows a uniform distribution. \end{itemize}

-Due to the large size of the area that is modeled, our focus is limited to the left bank sector of the river, specifically Sully-sur-Loire.
+To simulate the river flow of the Loire River between Gien and Jargeau over a distance of 50 km, the French Authority for Nuclear Safety and Radiation Protection (ASNR) has built a hydraulic model using the open-source TELEMAC-2D simulator (\cite{Pheulpin}).
+The model incorporates an upstream hydrograph and a calibration curve as boundary conditions and has been calibrated using well-known flood events by adjusting the roughness coefficient (Strickler coefficients).
+Breaches are considered as well, leading to the study of four variables, considered as independent: \begin{itemize} \item The maximum flow rate $\Qmax$ follows a Generalized Extreme Value distribution, established using the Loire daily flow rate at Gien. \item The hydraulic roughness coefficient $\Ks$ is a calibration parameters.
+This coefficient constitutes a calculation artifact and is not observed in real-world data sets.
+Therefore, a triangular distribution is employed and its mode corresponds to the calibration value. \item The overflow \of\ is related to the breaching of the dyke and represents a criterion for breach initiation: if the overflow is measured at \of\ (in~m) below or above the levee crest, a breach occurs.
+The distribution is uniform between $-0.2$ and $0.2.$ \item The erosion rate \er\ describes the vertical extent of the breach during the simulated time, which follows a uniform distribution. \end{itemize} To keep the computation cost feasible, we restrict our attention to the left bank sector of the river, specifically Sully-sur-Loire.
 There, we have simulated seven breaches whose sites and lengths correspond to those of the actual history.

-Through quantization, we want to perform a sensitivity analysis of the inputs leading to the most severe floodings.
+As flooding is a rare event, very high quantiles on the total volume of water inundating the land are investigated.
+More precisely, we are interested in the event